 The Caucus was founded in the summer of 1975 by four dedicated gay and lesbian activists Pokey Anderson, Bill Buie, Hugh Crell, and Keith McGee, long before gay rights became a major national issue.
-From its earliest moments, the organization emphasized electing candidates who were gay-friendly and had made specific commitments to support issues important to Houston’s GLBT community.
+From its earliest moments, the organization emphasized electing candidates who were gay-friendly and had made specific commitments to support issues important to Houston's GLBT community.
 Its first president was Gary Van Ooteghem, who served from 1975 through the middle of 1977.
-A Houston Chronicle photo of early GLBT advocates Ray Hill, Pokey Anderson, Jerry Miller, and Rev. Bob Falls is often mistaken for being a picture of the founders of The Caucus because many early activists, including some of the founders refused to have their photo published.
+A Houston Chronicle photo of early GLBT advocates Ray Hill, Pokey Anderson, Jerry Miller, and Rev. Bob Falls is often mistaken for being a picture of the founders of The Caucus because many early activists, including some of the organization's founders, refused to have their photo published.

 In its early years, the group struggled to find candidates who would actively seek its endorsement, but members persisted in grassroots efforts, from printing endorsement cards to working the polls and many other activities.
 As the group demonstrated its ability to turn out GLBT and GLBT-friendly voters, more politicians sought its endorsement.
-The group made endorsements in the Houston municipal election, fall of 1975, and contributed to the re-election of Houston Mayor Fred Hofheinz.
+The group made endorsements in the Houston municipal election held in the fall of 1975, and contributed to the re-election of Houston Mayor Fred Hofheinz.
 In 1977 it endorsed Kathy Whitmire, who won her race for City Controller.

-In 1979, it endorsed Eleanor Tinsley, who was running for an at-large seat on city council; she defeated an incumbent who had been outspoken against glbt rights.
-Sue Lovell, who was a leader in the Caucus at the time, recalls: “The then-Gay Political Caucus approached Eleanor Tinsley wanting to endorse her in her race for City Council At-Large Position 2 against 12-year incumbent Frank Mann.
+In 1979, it endorsed Eleanor Tinsley, who was running for an at-large seat on city council; she defeated an incumbent who had been outspoken against GLBT rights.
+Sue Lovell, who was a leader in the Caucus at the time, recalls: "The then-Gay Political Caucus approached Eleanor Tinsley wanting to endorse her in her race for City Council At-Large Position 2 against 12-year incumbent Frank Mann.
 Many of the people who worked on her campaign advised her not to take the endorsement, because she would lose a lot of votes.
-Her response was, ‘I believe I will gain more votes than I will lose, and it’s the right thing to do.
-I want to be on the forefront of this civil rights movement.'”
-Tinsley went on to win that race, becoming the first woman elected to Houston’s city council in an at-large seat.
+Her response was, 'I believe I will gain more votes than I will lose, and it's the right thing to do.
+I want to be on the forefront of this civil rights movement.'"
+Tinsley went on to win that race, becoming the first woman elected to Houston's city council in an at-large seat.